 10. Baby bouncer/rocker chair

 A baby bouncer can be a great way to soothe your baby without having to wreck your knees bobbing up and down, and is loved by many parents.
 On the other hand, baby door bouncers are widely rated by our parent panel as one of the least useful baby products around.
-Read our advice in how to buy a baby bouncer to find out the difference between the two and how to stay safe while using them.
+Read our advice in to find out the difference between the two and how to stay safe while using them.

 12. Travel cot